 For the past few years, I’ve been working hard to find ways to reduce our monthly expenses.
 Our monthly grocery budget used to be $500 per month for two adults.
 Now we spend around $300 per month on groceries for two adults.
-Today I’m going to share tips on how to create a food budget so you can save money on groceries.
+If you’re wondering how can I spend less money on groceries, then this post if for you.
+Today I’m sharing tips on how to create a food budget so you can save money on groceries.

 How much should I budget for groceries?

 The average grocery bill for one person in the USA ranges from $150 to $300 per month, depending on age.
+This comes to around $35 to $70 per week on groceries for one person.
 This average also varies based on where you live and the type of food you purchase.